shervinea/cheatsheet-translation/README.md

 5. Submit a [pull request](https://help.github.com/articles/creating-a-pull-request/) and call it `[code of language name] Topic name`.
 For example, a translation in Spanish of the deep learning cheatsheet will be called `[es] Deep learning`.

+Please first check for [existing pull requests](https://github.com/shervinea/cheatsheet-translation/pulls).
 Submissions will have to be reviewed by a fellow native speaker before being accepted.

 ## Acknowledgements
 Thank you everyone for your help!
 Please do not forget to add your name to the `CONTRIBUTORS` file so that we can give you proper credit in the cheatsheets' [official website](https://stanford.edu/~shervine/teaching/cs-229.html).